Alphafrey946/Upsampling_all_you_need/README.md

 Our proposed solution, which involved upsampling with Nearest Neighbor interpolation, showed better consistency compared to two of the three prior works.
 However, the current state-of-the-art solution, APS, still had the best consistency among all methods.

 Our proposed solution addresses certain limitations of prior works.
-Unlike the traditional LPF method, which tends to over-blur some of the desired high frequency content, our method does not exhibit this issue.
-Additionally, the adaptive LPF method introduces extra learnable parameters to the network, leading to increased training time and a more complex network.
-However, our proposed solution with Nearest Neighbor interpolation upsampling has better consistency as compared to these two works.
-Furthermore, our approach does not require any additional learnable parameters as the upsampling with interpolation is treated as an operation, resulting in faster training of the model.
+Unlike the traditional LPF method, which tends to over-blur some of the desired high frequency content, our method could help to reduce such issue.
+Also, our proposed solution with Nearest Neighbor interpolation upsampling has better consistency as compared to these two works.
+Compare to the the adaptive LPF method which introduces extra learnable parameters to the network, leading to increased training time and a more complex network.
+In contrast, our approach does not require any additional learnable parameters as the upsampling with interpolation is treated as an operation, resulting in faster training of the model.

 In theory, we expect that our approach should be as robust as the APS method.
-However, the use of circular padding for generating the shifted images may introduce boundary effects.
-To address this issue, we use interpolation, which we hope would be able to alleviate the effect.
+Since the use of circular padding for generating the shifted images may introduce boundary effects.
+By utilizing interpolation, we hope would be able to alleviate such effect.
 By doing so, we aim to ensure that our approach can provide high-quality results even in the presence of shifted images.
 However, after running experiments our method has slightly less consistency as compared to APS.

 Our results show that our proposed methods had slightly lower accuracy compared to other methods.
 While this finding is important, further investigation is needed to identify the specific reasons for this difference in performance.
-It is possible that the use of Nearest Neighbor interpolation for upsampling could lead to some loss of information, or that our approach may be more sensitive to certain types of noise or distortions.
+It is possible that the use of Nearest Neighbor interpolation for upsampling may be more sensitive to certain types of noise or distortions.
 We plan to explore these factors in future work to better understand the limitations of our approach and identify opportunities for further improvement.

 -------------------------
 # Challenges faced

 1.)
-One of the initial challenges we faced was finding the appropriate hyperparameters for all baseline methods and our proposed method to ensure consistency in performance comparison.
+Limited access to computing resources posed an additional challenge during the training of both the baseline methods and our proposed model, especially if we want to train with larger dataset such as ImageNet.

 2.)
-Limited access to computing resources posed an additional challenge during the training of both the baseline methods and our proposed model.
+We encountered an unexpected challenge when our experiments revealed that Nearest Neighbor outperformed our initial assumption that Bilinear Interpolation would yield better results.
+This required a detailed analysis to understand the underlying reasons for the outcome.

 3.)
-We encountered an unexpected challenge when our experiments revealed that Nearest Neighbor outperformed our initial assumption that Bilinear Interpolation would yield better results.
-This required a detailed analysis to understand the underlying reasons for the outcome, adding an extra layer of complexity to the project.
+We still face the issue of the the drop in accuracy comparing to other baseline methods such as LPF.

 -------------------------
 # Future works

 1.)
 Provide a theoretical explanation for the slightly lower accuracy of the proposed model compared to other methods.

 2.)
-We want to compare methods on the dataset which has more images and larger images like ImageNet and use more layered architecture like ResNet 50.
+We want to compare methods on the dataset which has more images and larger images like ImageNet and use more layered architecture like ResNet50.
 The reason we want to do this is as we expect the boundary artifcats should be more prevalent in larger images.

 -------------------------
 # Class deliverables